dmadunic/k8s4jd-support/README.md

 ```
 Change the address above with the IP address of minikube on your machine.

+Checkout [WORKSHOP.md](./WORKSHOP.md) for detailed step by step instructions on deploying demo geodata app to minikube or follow the instructons in the following sections for the quick deply.

 ## 2. (Quick) Deploy geodata application to minikube

 Simply run the following script: